ShaziaIshaq/ShaziaIshaq.github.io/_pages/about.md

 I am preparing for a career in credit risk and trading at German banks and energy companies, with skills in Python, R, and econometric modelling.

-**Research interests:** Credit Risk · Future of Work · AI and Labour Markets · Education Economics · Human Capital Development
+**Research interests:** Credit Risk · Reporting.
+Trading.
+AI and Future of Work ·